Crowns (CWS) Price Tops $5.82

-Crowns (CWS) traded flat against the US dollar during the 24 hour period ending at 21:00 PM ET on March 16th.
-One Crowns coin can now be purchased for about $5.82 or 0.00012228 BTC on cryptocurrency exchanges.
+Crowns (CWS) traded flat against the US dollar during the one day period ending at 20:00 PM Eastern on March 18th.
+Over the last seven days, Crowns has traded flat against the US dollar.
 Crowns has a total market cap of $12.56 million and approximately $1.39 million worth of Crowns was traded on exchanges in the last day.
-During the last week, Crowns has traded flat against the US dollar.
+One Crowns coin can currently be bought for $5.82 or 0.00012228 BTC on popular exchanges.

 - Polygon (MATIC) traded 1% higher against the dollar and now trades at $1.65 or 0.00004286 BTC.